 Count yourself as one of a very tiny privileged minority who’s “in the know”!

 Back in late 1963 my old man showed us an 8mm movie he had filmed with his state-of-the-art Eumig camera.

 Whirr whirrr whirr – those of you who watched them will remember the noise of the projector.
 Also maybe Thuk!
 Oh shit!
 Eina! as the film broke and had to be re-threaded in the projector with its super-hot bulb.

-He had been to Royal Natal National Park down Oliviershoek Pass to film the filming of the film ZULU.
+He and Mom had been to Royal Natal National Park down Oliviershoek Pass to film the filming of the film ZULU.

-What we saw was a lot of dust and a lot of be-feathered Zulu warriors charging at some umLungus in funny red coats, falling down in a cloud of dust and then getting up laughing, walking back and doing it all over again.
+What I remember seeing was a lot of dust and a lot of be-feathered Zulu warriors charging at some umLungus in funny red coats, falling down in a cloud of dust and then getting up laughing, walking back and doing it all over again.
 Mom and Dad remember being asked to stop filming, and then once they saw it was a tiny 8mm camera, just to move out of the way as they continued filming.

 Thanks to the huge success of the film – which was longer than the two minutes we saw – the Battle of Rorke’s Drift has entered British folklore.

 Remember, though, to take their version of the battle with a large pinch of cerebos.